 ---

-“This is specific to one agent’s role.”
+“This is one agent’s role.”

 “What about .claude/rules/?”